THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 You can do this by keeping your shoulder blades retracted at all times.

 Can Incline Bench Presses Help Your Flat Bench?

-If you are naturally weaker in the shoulder muscles as compared to your triceps, then incline bench can help increase your flat bench.
+If you are naturally weaker in the shoulder muscles as compared to your triceps, then the Incline Bench can help increase your flat bench.